aiven/devportal/docs/products/kafka/howto/datadog-customised-metrics.rst

 ..
 Tip::

-    By default all topics are included
+    By default, all topics are included.

 * ``exclude_topics``: defining the comma separated list of topics to exclude
 * ``include_consumer_groups``: defining the comma separated list of consumer groups to include